MicrosoftDocs/security/zero-trust/integrate/endpoints.md

 ### Microsoft Defender for IoT

-Microsoft Defender for IoT is a unified security solution built specifically to identify IoT and OT devices, vulnerabilities, and threats.
+[Microsoft Defender for IoT](/azure/defender-for-iot/organizations/) is a unified security solution built specifically to identify devices, vulnerabilities, and threats across IoT and operational technology (OT) networks.
 Use Defender for IoT to apply security across your entire IoT/OT environment, including existing devices that may not have built-in security agents.

-Defender for IoT network sensors deployed in your network perform deep packet inspection (DPI) across your network traffic and provide OT-aware behavioral analytics.
-Data about devices and traffic detected by Defender for IoT's network sensors are sent to Defender for IoT, including details about detected vulnerabilities and threats in your network.
+OT networks often differ from traditional IT infrastructure, and need a specialized approach to zero trust.
+OT systems use unique technology with proprietary protocols, and may have aging platforms with limited connectivity and power, or specific safety requirements and unique exposures to physical attacks.

+Defender for IoT supports zero trust principles by addressing OT-specific challenges, such as:

+- Helping you control remote connections into your OT systems
+- Reviewing and helping you reduce interconnections between dependent systems
+- Finding single points of failure in your network

+Defender for IoT uses network sensors to detect devices and traffic and watch for OT-specific vulnerabilities.
+Defender for IoT also provides risk-based mitigation steps, and continuously monitors your devices for anomalous or unauthorized behavior.
+Segment your sensors into sites and zones across your network to monitor traffic between zones.

 :::image type="content" source="../media/integrate/endpoints/defender-for-iot.png" alt-text="Diagram of Defender for IoT deployed in an OT network." border="false":::

-Deploy Defender for IoT network sensors across your entire environment, in separate sites for different locations around the world.
-Apply principles of zero trust by segmenting your sensors *sites* and *zones* and then tracking traffic across those zones.

 Integrate with Microsoft services, such as [Microsoft Sentinel](/azure/defender-for-iot/organizations/iot-advanced-threat-monitoring) and other partner services, including both SIEM and ticketing systems, to share Defender for IoT data across your organization.